-Should the rules provide for court authority to authorize service out of Alberta in unspecified circumstances?
+Should the rules provide for court authority to authorize service outside of Alberta in unspecified circumstances?

-[168] Ontario, British Columbia and other jurisdictions not only simplify procedure, by not requiring court leave in listed circumstances, they also extend the availability of service ex juris, by providing for court leave in other circumstances.91 This is also the approach of the Uniform Act.
+[175] Ontario, British Columbia and other jurisdictions not only simplify procedure, by not requiring court leave in listed circumstances, they also extend the availability of service ex juris, by providing for court leave in other circumstances.
+This is also the approach of the Uniform Act.
 In contrast, the grounds for service ex juris listed in Alberta Rule 30 are exhaustive.

-91 Ontario, supra note, r.
-17.03, British Columbia, supra note 13, r.
+$^{^{104}\,}$ Ontario, supra note , r.
+17.03, British Columbia, supra note 7, r.
 13(3).